 You will need to buy a lift pass to grant you access to the ski lifts which get you up the mountainside.
 On your first trip, a local lift pass should be sufficient, giving you access to the whole of the Meribel valley.

-It can get very sunny up on the mountain, so be sure to pack some lip balm, sun tan lotion and ski googles.
-The snow acts as a giant mirror so, on a clear day, you can get burnt without even realising it.
+It can get very sunny up on the mountain, so be sure to pack some lip balm, suntan lotion and ski goggles.
+The snow acts as a giant mirror so, on a clear day, you can get burnt from above and below without even realising it.

 A good level of basic fitness is a big help with skiing, and a few pre-holiday gym sessions can pay dividends.
 You are going to be working your legs very hard and in ways which you might not be used to.

-Beginner Skiers should use these useful tips for your first few visits skiing in the 3 valleys.
+Beginner Skiers should use these useful tips for their first few visits to the 3 valleys.
 Meribel has some amazing green and blue runs which should boost your confidence and skill levels in no time.
-Beginners should be in Ski school and click here to have a look through why we have partnered with the best ski school out there and what they have to offer.
-Fear not beginners even with morning ski school you will still get the chance to practice and ski with your family and friends in the afternoon.
-It is worth also clicking here to make sure you’re choosing the right lift pass for your ability.
+Click here to have a look at why we've partnered with the best ski school out there, and what they have to offer.
+Fear not beginners, even with morning ski school you will still get the chance to practice and ski with your family and friends in the afternoon.
+It is worth also clicking here to make sure you're choosing the right lift pass for your ability.

 The start point for today is La Chaudanne.
 It is assumed this will be after your morning ski lessons.
 I would advise using the Rhodos bubble to not only get out of La Chaudanne in the morning but also getting back there in the afternoon.
 Not only can the run be extremely busy with skiers going home, it quickly can become a run of nightmares.

-By now I hope you’ve chosen some great lunch places or heard the noise that comes from the Folle Douce on route home.
-Take Saulire lift to Mid – station, follow the Altiport run across the Loze chairlift.
-Be sure to take PHOTOS your friend WILL want to see them.
+By now I hope you've chosen some great lunch places or heard the noise that comes from the Folie Douce on route home.
+Take Saulire lift to Mid–station, follow the Altiport run across the Loze chairlift.
+Be sure to take PHOTOS, your friend WILL want to see them.
 Take Col de la Loze across to join Loze-est and Lac Bleu into Courchevel 1850.
 Take the Chenus gondola and follow the same runs back into 1850.
-Skiing underneath the lift station here take a left onto the Plantrey green run taking you to the Plantrey chair.
+Skiing underneath the lift station here, take a left onto the Plantrey green run, taking you to the Plantrey chair.
 Take Arolles to Dou Des Lanches.
 Taking the *Bd de la Loze .
 Join the same Green runs back to the Rond Point for Apres.

 The final return, take Ariondaz followed by Petite bosses to Aiguille Du Fruit.
-Taking Altiport run ski back into Courchevel 1850.
+Taking Altiport, ski back into Courchevel 1850.
 Ski through Courchevel to Plantery lift followed by Arolles to Dou Les Lanches.
-Here again, take Bd de la Loze across to mid-station Saulire stopping just below at the Folle Douce just in time for their last show.
-Finally, take Rhodos to The Rond Point and Finish your day and Week.
+Here again, take Bd de la Loze across to mid-station Saulire stopping just below at the Folie Douce, just in time for their last show.
+Finally, take Rhodos to The Rond Point and finish your day... and week.
 I can recommend Rosē.